Showing 1 to 12 of 12 items tagged as data

 Descriptions: Find the right repository for your research data here.
 A comprehensive source of reference for research data infrastructures globally.

 Keywords: biomedical research, data, data analysis, datasets, deep web, digital, DOI, information management, international, organizations, research, scientist, societies

-Keywords: census, data, demographics, emergency preparedness, population, public health
+Keywords: census, community, data, demographics, economy, emergency preparedness, general reference, population, public health

 Provider: U.S. Department of Labor